-Our first meeting of the Duke Narrative Medicine Colloquium on Monday was the first of two introductions to who we are, what we are interested in, and what is already happening across campus.
+Our meeting of the Duke Narrative Medicine Colloquium on February 23 was the second of two introductions to who we are, what we are interested in, and what is already happening across campus.

 We talked about these ideas and current projects: